-The MultiTransmitter integration module allows connecting outmoded wired alarm detectors to the Ajax system, which opens up more flexible settings for users, automation scenarios, smartphone control, and opportunities for extensive upgrades.
+The MultiTransmitter integration module allows connecting the outdated wired alarm detectors to the Ajax security system.
+The customers discover remote configuration, automation scenarios, control via smartphone and extensive opportunities to upgrade a system.

-In 2017, we partially narrowed the gap between technologies by releasing the Transmitter, a module for integrating third-party wired devices into the Ajax system.
-With it, any wired detector with NC/NO contacts becomes part of our wireless security system.
-The module receives a signal from a detector through a wire and transmits it to a hub via the Jeweller radio protocol.
-Managing the security modes of a third-party detector and the Ajax system is done in a mobile app.
+Transmitter makes any wired detector with NC/NO contacts part of a modern wireless security system.
+The module receives the detector signals by wire and transmits them to the hub through the Jeweller radio protocol.
+The user controls the security mode of the third-party detector and the Ajax system via desktop and mobile apps.

-We designed the Transmitter to expand the Ajax arsenal with devices that solve specific problems: household gas detectors, liquid level detectors, thermostats, IR barriers.
-But the market had its view on the novelty.
-Professionals appreciated the possibility of remote configuration and control and began using the Transmitter to renovate entire wired security systems.
+The Transmitter was designed to extend the Ajax range with devices that solve specific tasks: gas detectors, liquid level detectors, thermostats, IR barriers.
+But the market had its view on the new device.
+Professionals appreciated the possibility of remote configuration and control and started to use the Transmitter to renovate entire wired alarms.

-We received photos of configurations that were completely unexpected for us where 5, 10, 20 Transmitters were used simultaneously.
+The Ajax technical support team have received photos of unexpected configurations, with 5, 10, and 20 Transmitter devices used simultaneously.
 Despite the cost of such a solution, users went for it to get smart features for old alarms.
-Nevertheless, some people used the Transmitter to extend Ajax security to underground garages, storages, and safes, where radio waves could not penetrate.
+Some have used the Transmitter to extend Ajax security to underground parking lots, warehouses, and safes — places where radio signal cannot reach.

 The MultiTransmitter connects wired devices to the hub via Jeweller radio communication

-The module is equipped with two tamper buttons, which respond to opening the lid and detaching the body from a wall — it will not be possible to open the MultiTransmitter without your awareness.
-And the adjustment of the resistor resistance in the app allows the module to instantly notice faults, power failure, or signal cable interruption of the connected detector.
+The module is equipped with two tamper buttons.
+They react to the casing opening and the detachment of the device body from the surface.
+It will not be possible to open or detach MultiTransmitter discreetly.
+The automatic detection of the resistance of EOLs in the app allows the module to instantly notice malfunctions, short circuits or breaks in the signal cable of the connected detector.

 New user experience

-The MultiTransmitter allows you to switch from a simple wired alarm system to Ajax in a step-by-step process.
-In the beginning, a hub and an integration module are enough.
-With them, users get security management in the app, event log, and extensive upgrade options.
-Wireless leakage, smoke and glass break detectors, street and home sirens, smart plugs, and relays — all these devices can be added to the system at the moment of renovation or later.
+MultiTransmitter makes renovation a step-by-step process.
+For the beginning, a hub, and an integration module are enough.
+With them, the owners of old alarm systems get control of the security modes in the app, an event log and informative notifications.
+The next step is to connect wireless leakage, smoke, glass break detectors, street and home sirens, smart sockets and relays.
+The admin can add Ajax devices to the system at any moment.

-In the Ajax system, users can specify how to receive alarms and system events notifications: via push notifications, SMS, or calls.
-MotionCam motion detectors allow you to know in seconds whether an intrusion has actually occurred or someone has forgotten to disarm the security.
+Ajax’s users configure how they want to receive notifications about alarms and system events: via push notifications, SMS, or calls.
+In seconds, the MotionCam and MotionCam Outdoor detectors with cameras allow you to determine whether it is an intrusion or someone forgot to disarm the system.

-For engineers of security companies, the MultiTransmitter is a step towards remote service.
-In the Ajax PRO: Tool for Engineers mobile app or the Ajax PRO Desktop PC app, you can remotely set the delay when entering/leaving, adjust a schedule for switching on the night mode and activation of a siren when the detectors are triggered, and temporarily switch off the device in case of a malfunction.
-Thanks to separate power terminals, false alarms of fire detectors connected to the MultiTransmitter can be reset in the app.
-No more unnecessary site visits.
+For the security companies engineers, MultiTransmitter is a step towards remote service.
+In the Ajax PRO: Tool for Engineers mobile app or the Ajax PRO Desktop app for PC, you can remotely set the Delay When Entering/Leaving, set up the Night mode activation schedule and activate the siren in case of alarms, and temporarily turn off the device in case of a malfunction.
+Thanks to separate power terminals, the alarms of fire detectors connected to MultiTransmitter can be reset in the app.
+No more unnecessary visits to facilities.

-Paired with the hub, the MultiTransmitter takes the stability of the system communication with the monitoring station to a new level.
-Ajax hubs support up to 4 communication channels, which can include Ethernet, Wi-Fi, and mobile service (2G/3G/4G).
-If the hub can’t connect to any of the channels, the security company and users will know about this in a minute.
-The times when such a situation became known hours later are in the past.
+Paired with the hub, MultiTransmitter takes the stability of the system’s communication with the monitoring station to a new level.
+Ajax’s hubs support up to 4 communication channels, including Ethernet, Wi-Fi, and mobile service (2G/3G/4G).
+If the hub cannot get in touch via any channels, the security company and users will know about it in a minute (depending on the settings).
+The times when such a situation became known after hours are in the past.

-Another essential function that the MultiTransmitter opens for outdated wired alarm systems is the automation scenarios.
-They allow the system to not only report a threat but also actively resist it.
-This will require smart plugs and relays, which will switch on the light, close the shutters, electric locks, and de-energize the room by an alarm of one or more detectors.
+Another essential function that MultiTransmitter opens for old wired alarm systems is the automation scenarios.
+They allow the system to report a threat and actively confront it.
+To do this, you will need smart sockets and relays that turn on the light, close the roller shutters and electric locks, and cut the power to the room in case of alarm from one or more detectors.

-By connecting a wired alarm system to the hub via MultiTransmitter, you pass on the worries of further upgrades to Ajax.
-Hub software updates are done by air, adding new features and support for new devices.
-The coverage area of the security system can be easily expanded with ReX radio signal range extenders, and thanks to the data import function, you can update the hub to a new model and transfer the entire system configuration to it in less than 15 minutes.
+By connecting a wired alarm to the hub via MultiTransmitter, the user shifts the worries about further upgrades to Ajax.
+The hub firmware is updated over the air, adding new features and support for new devices.
+The security system coverage area can be expanded with radio signal extenders.
+With the data import function, the user can upgrade the hub to a new model and transfer the entire system configuration in less than 15 minutes.